timeasipos/website/docs/index.markdown

 <br>

-<p>Timea Balogh is a Hungarian-American writer and translator with an MFA in Creative Writing
+<p>Timea Balogh is a Hungarian-American writer and translator with an MFA in Creative Writing from the University of Nevada, Las Vegas.
+Originally from Budapest, she later studied literary translation at the Balassi Institute in her beloved city.</p>

-from the University of Nevada, Las Vegas.
-Originally from Budapest, she returned to her beloved city in 2018 to study literary translation at the Balassi Institute.
-Timea published more than thirty works in reputable American and international magazines over just two years.
+<p>Timea published more than thirty works in reputable American and international magazines in just two years.
 She is soon to be a resident at The MacDowell Colony and the Vermont Studio Center.
-At the moment, she is working on her first book, a collection of primarily magical realism that centers the stories of Hungarian and Hungarian-American women, many of whom are immigrants, some of whom are queer, but all of whom are grappling in some way to accept themselves, their identities, cultures, and families.</p>
+She’s currently working on her first book, a short story collection of magical realism about immigrant and queer Hungarian and Hungarian-American women.</p>